New York City Graduate Athletic Training Programs ( MSAT, DAT)

 Athletic training graduate programs teach advanced techniques to treat and prevent sports related trauma.
 Athletic training schools may have classes on physical therapy and emergency care methods to address athletic injuries.
 Courses may also explore techniques such as stretches and training measures to help avoid problems in the future.

-Depending on the level of your athletic training graduate program, you may also conduct your own sports medicine research.
-In this case, you could test the current athletic training theories and maybe even offer suggestions to enhance and forward the field.
+Depending on the level of your desired athletic trainer degree, you may also conduct your own sports medicine research.
+In this case, you could test current athletic training theories and even offer suggestions to enhance and forward the field.

 Athletic training includes services, exercises, and fitness plans the reduce, treat, or prevent sports related injuries.
 This could include treatments and procedures involving the following.